 While many classify peach sapphires under pink sapphires on account of their pinkish-peach hues, it is notable that peach sapphires, that is, the Padparadscha sapphire is one of the most valuable gemstones in the world.
 Because of their limited geographical access, Padparadscha sapphires are extremely rare and are in huge demand in youth looking for unique gemstones for engagement rings.
 Therefore even smaller wholesale rose-cut Padparadscha sapphires or just wholesale peach rose cut sapphires are a great investment for jewelers looking to stock in unique pieces.

 4. Multicolored rose cut sapphires:

-Interestingly, multicolored rose cut sapphires are one of the most popular wholesale sapphires sold by us.
-The versatility in color makes them pally to be used in a number of ways, sapphire jewelry set being the most optimum use of it.
-We house a rainbow range of multicolored rose cut sapphires in the round and oval shapes.
-One of the most unique colors in multi color sapphire are Purple rose cut sapphire loose.
+Interestingly, multicolored rose-cut sapphires are one of the most popular wholesale sapphires sold by us.
+The versatility in color makes them pally to be used in several ways, sapphire jewelry set being the most optimum use of it.
+We house a rainbow range of multicolored rose-cut sapphires in round and oval shapes.
+One of the most unique colors in multi-color sapphire is Purple rose cut sapphire loose.